reading picture books - activity ideas and questions while reading with 3rd, 4th, and 5th grade students

 You can also intentionally activate your students’ schema by asking them to think about, write, or discuss what they already know about the topic - or to share what the title and book cover reminds them of.

-Sometimes it can be useful going through a book walk with your students.
+Sometimes, it can be useful to go through a book walk with your students.
 Walk through the pages together, looking at illustrations and any text that stands out.
 Checking out different text features in nonfiction text like the table of contents, headings, graphs, etc. can be especially helpful.

 And questions are of course always helpful for getting students to think!